AdamWudarczyk/Portfolio/README.md

 # About me
 Hi, im Adam Wudarczyk.
 It is nice to have you here!

-A few years ago I sat down at the computer, curious, what is it like with this programming?
-That's how I started learning Python.
-Later I was wondering "what are these databases?" and I started learning SQL.
-"And what is it like to make a website?"
-I wondered.
-Html, css, JavaScript, came to help me.
-And so I went through a few more languages to finally get to software testing.
-So why testing?
+Why testing?
-Because I'm curious to find bugs.
-I am courius "what and why doesn't work?".
+I believe it's one of the courious path for me, Creating test cases, exploring application to find bugs, asking "what and why doesn't work?".
-And I find it interesting to help solve problems.
+I find it very challanging.

 Below are my experience and the things I have done/learned/read to develop my testing skills.

 # Tools
 - Jing
 - Postman
-- Jira, Trello
+- Trello
 - Selenium IDE
 - Github